AJMalcolm/Raindrops-Project/README.md

 5 - StepDef files populated for gherkin BDD layer.

+6 - Additional Terminal based GUI feature for user input.
+This step will not interfere with the other aspects of the project and is only meant as an experiment for additional functionality.

 Ongoing - Iterative improvement of existing methods/functionality and implementation of additional methods/functionality as required.